Tonight Alive

 Tonight Alive are an Australian rock band from Sydney.
-As of 2018, the band consists of lead vocalist Jenna McDougall, guitarist Jake Hardy, bassist Cameron Adler, and drummer Matty Best.

-Formed in 2008 by Hardy, Adler and Whakaio Taahi, soon joined by McDougall and Best, Tonight Alive recorded and self-released the EPs All Shapes & Disguises and Consider This.
+For the majority of the band's career, the line-up consisted of lead vocalist Jenna McDougall, guitarists Jake Hardy and Whakaio Taahi, bassist Cameron Adler, and drummer Matty Best.
+Formed in 2008 by Hardy, Adler and Taahi, soon joined by McDougall and Best, Tonight Alive recorded and self-released the EPs All Shapes & Disguises and Consider This.
 In 2010, Tonight Alive signed to both Fearless Records and Sony Music Entertainment Australia and released their 2011 debut album What Are You So Scared Of?.
 The record was officially released in the UK and US in October 2012, a year after its initial release in Australia.

 Their second studio album, The Other Side, was recorded in Australia and released 6 September 2013, featuring the singles Lonely Girl and Come Home.
 It debuted on the ARIA Albums Chart at No. 5.
 The band contributed the song "The Edge" to The Amazing Spider-Man 2 Soundtrack.
 The band released "Human Interaction" on 30 October 2015, followed by their third album, Limitless, which debuted to mixed response on 4 March 2016.
 Lead guitarist and songwriter Whakaio Taahi departed the group in late 2017, shortly after the band finished recording their fourth album, Underworld, which was released on 12 January 2018.
 Tonight Alive have been listed as one of the top 10 Australian bands in 2010 on American rock radio station KROQ.

 History

-Formation (2008)
+2008: Formation

 Guitarist Jake Hardy and bassist Cameron Adler already had an existing rock project covering other bands' material.
 Later, they met Whakaio Taahi through mutual friends, and asked him to join in on keyboard and lead guitar.

 Jenna McDougall was writing her own acoustic music at the time, and had Adler helping her record and produce a demo.
 After the demo was finished, Adler gave McDougall a song the band had written and asked her to record her vocals over it.
 On 31 May 2008, the day before her sixteenth birthday, McDougall joined as lead vocalist, forming the first lineup of the band.

 With shows booked and no band name, the band got together and cut out words they thought described livelihood and the band, coming up with the name Tonight Alive.

 In 2009, Tonight Alive's original drummer Mitchell Stanger departed the group.
 Matty Best, a high school friend of Taahi, joined on after learning from Taahi's mother that they needed a drummer.
 Best, who comes from Ulladulla, travelled three to four hours to band practice.

-The band started to make a name for themselves opening for metal bands, playing small festival type shows, and spent plenty of time playing local shows at youth centres around the Sydney area.
+The band started to make a name for themselves opening for metal bands, playing small festival type shows like Warped Tour, and spent plenty of time playing local shows at youth centres around the Sydney area.